 YES.
 CPAA progress reports are available at the student, classroom, school, district, and state level.
 These reports can be viewed in aggregate for early literacy and mathematics or disaggregated by learning concept, both for the current school year and over the years.

 The CPAA has been used by state agencies, districts, schools and early childhood centers across the United States as well as schools abroad.
 We serve public, charter and independent schools.
 See our client case studies or read CPAA educator testimonials.

 Is the CPAA easy to use?

 YES.
 The assessment can be administered to a whole class in less than 35 minutes.
 Web-based reports are immediate.
 In contrast to other assessments that require extensive professional development to use, the CPAA is so intuitive that training is optional.
 Moreover, if you have a question, we’ll never leave you hanging.
-Phone and email support is available year round.
+Phone and email support from former educators is available year round.

 What kind of training and support is available?

 Both on site and web based training sessions are available.
 All training sessions are performed by Children’s Progress Educational Consultants, all of whom are former teachers.
 Customer Support is available 8am EST – 7pm EST by phone and email to assist clients with any questions.
 Every member of the support team holds an MA or M.Ed. degree and has experience supporting schools, districts and state agencies.

 Are there any funds available to support our purchase of the CPAA?